Guidelines on the Use of AI Tools For Academic Work

 The following are always improper uses of AI tools:

 All of the above violate NUS policies on academic honesty and anyone found to have done any of them will be dealt with accordingly.
-Keep in mind that even though AI tools are not authors and thus cannot be harmed by someone stealing an idea from them, it’s still wrong of you to represent yourself as having produced something when you didn’t produce it.
+Keep in mind that even though AI tools are not authors and thus cannot be harmed by someone stealing an idea from them, it’s still wrong of you to represent yourself as having produced something when you did not produce it.

 2. CHECK WITH YOUR INSTRUCTORS ON PROPER USES OF AI TOOLS